Unlocking Viral Success: Why 99% of Social Media Creators Fail

 Q: Is it better to focus on short-form or long-form content?

 The best format depends on your strengths and audience.
 Kane explained that different formats work better on different platforms and in different lengths.
 The key is finding what works for you and your specific situation.
-For example, Myron Golden’s background as a pastor made him naturally skilled at long-form educational content, which is why his YouTube videos in that format outperform his short-form content.
+For example, Myron Golden’s background as a pastor naturally equipped him with skills in creating long-form educational content, which is why his YouTube videos in that format outperform his short-form content.